Table of Contents

 Sadly, there are many victims, including innocent people who voted for Trump, white people being vilified by corporate media, and so on.
 Whether Smollett could be classified as a state actor is not at issue.
 He used the power of the State and his political connections as shiny objects to evade justice and woo his political allies in the press.

 All Trump supporters may also be a potential defamation claim against Smollett for his inference and innuendos attempting to paint good people as evil.
-If someone had been beaten or killed in a riot due to Smollet’s lie, they likely have zero recourse but to stop watching corporate news and start cleaning house at the highly political “journalism schools” across the United States.
+Suppose someone had been beaten or killed in a riot due to Smollet’s lie.
+In that case, they likely have zero recourse but to stop watching corporate news and start cleaning houses at the highly political “journalism schools” across the United States.

 As he left the Leighton Criminal Court Building in Chicago, Smollett probably didn’t realize how much damage he and Kim Foxx had done, including to our offices of public trust and the appearance of propriety in our justice system generally.